kisstamasj/notes/Azure development path/3-az-900-azure-fundamentals.md

 # Azure development path
 # AZ-900 Azure Fundamentals

+## Azure Portal
+- Access from the browser: https://azure.microsoft.com/

 ## Azure CLI
 ### Advantages
 - Stable (Text commands don't change and the CLI is in a stable state)